 Dates: August 21–24

-We spent the morning in Como, took the 2-hour public ferry for a whirlwind visit to Bellagio, got gelato, and got in line for our return ferry a little over an hour later.
+The next day, we day tripped to Como, took the 2-hour public ferry for a whirlwind visit to Bellagio, ate gelato with a view, and got in line for our return ferry a little over an hour later.

 Even though we were there on time and had valid return tickets, we missed our ferry—apparently a pre-booked tour group got priority.
 Everyone around us was just as confused. 😓